-2 Programming the CC3135MOD in the Production Line
+2 Programming the CC323x QFN in the Production Line

-Production with the CC3135MOD device requires a file system to be created on the serial flash for proper operation.
+Production with the CC323x device requires a file system to be created on the serial flash for proper operation.
 At the minimum, this includes the service pack that contains the necessary software updates and additional features.
+The host program running on the internal Arm[TM] Cortex M4[TM] must also be programmed to the serial flash.
 Configuration files may also be written, which provide an initial configuration for the device upon startup.
 Security certificates and other content such as web pages, images, scripts, and so forth, can also be included.
 Although most of this content is usually written during production, all content including the host program and the service pack can be continuously updated over the lifetime of the product.

-All CC3135MOD devices must initially be programmed with a gang image.
+All CC323x devices must initially be programmed with a gang image.
 The gang image usually contains all of the data content necessary for a functional product.
-There are two methods of loading the gang image onto the CC3135MOD serial flash:
+The serial flash vendor may be able to pre-program the serial flash parts with the gang image before they are sent to the manufacturer.
+There are two methods of loading the gang image onto the CC323x serial flash: